You can be immune from measles by either:

 Nearly everyone born before 1966 would have had measles as a child, but those born in or after 1966 need to be vaccinated with two MMR vaccines to protect themselves and the community.

 Immunisation against measles is recommended and available free for:

-- all children aged 12 months and 18 months - infants can be vaccinated against measles from nine months of age if travelling overseas, or when an outbreak happens, but will still need two more doses at 12 months and 18 months
+- all children aged 12 months and 18 months - infants can be vaccinated against measles from six months of age if travelling overseas, or when an outbreak happens, but will still need two more doses at 12 months and 18 months

 - children at 18 months of age or older who have not previously had a second dose of MMR